Contraception after birth: everything you need to know

 The Faculty of Sexual and Reproductive Healthcare (FSRH) suggests that maternity services should always have someone available who can offer you a contraceptive injection, implant or coil immediately after birth.
 However, unfortunately, in reality this might not always be possible due to staffing and the timing of your delivery.
 If that’s the case, you should be directed to where you can get your chosen contraceptive and provided with an alternative in the meantime.

-When can I start the combined pill after a baby?
+When can I start taking combined contraceptive pills after giving birth?

 Combined hormonal contraception (the pill, ring or patch) can be safely started 6 weeks after giving birth for women who are medically eligible whether you are breastfeeding or not.
 If you AREN’T breastfeeding, you may be able to start combined contraception after 3 weeks as long as you have no other risk factors for blood clots like smoking, a raised BMI or have had a c-section.
 The reason for the longer delay before you can start combined contraception is all about blood clot risk.
 We talk a lot about blood clots with combined contraception, you can read more about it here.